Skip to main content

 4. When you die, leaving all your stuff behind, no one else will care about it like you do.

-p 40 Your stuff displays the characteristics about yourself you choose to value.
+p.40 Your stuff displays the characteristics about yourself you choose to value.
 It tells the world, “This is how I imagine myself.
 This is how I spend my time.
 This is what I dream about.”

-Fear around discarding memorabilia
+Fear around downsizing memorabilia

-p83 When selecting memory items, only keep the real treasures.
+p.83 When selecting memory items, only keep the real treasures.

 Because you’re so afraid of losing a treasure, you’ll draw a wide perimeter around memory items and wind up including stuff that doesn’t really meet the criteria.
 Any fear you have about losing a treasure is going to slow down the process, and you don’t have time to waste.

-p132 Fear: I’m going to make the wrong decision.
+p.132 Fear: I’m going to make the wrong decision.

 This isn’t a fear.
 It’s anxiety over a situation that feels out of control.